 Route: Nairobi to Masai Mara – 300km

-Leave the capital of Nairobi and travel to the Masai Mara, world renowned for it’s endless plains of wild animals and spectacular beauty.
+You leave the capital of Nairobi and travel to the Masai Mara, world renowned for its endless plains of wild animals and spectacular beauty.
 The visit to the Masai Mara is operated in safari type vehicles and not the Nomad truck.
 For this reason, you are asked to pack a small overnight bag to travel with.
-You will need your towel, sleeping bag, clothes, toiletries and camping essentials.
-(BLD)
+You will need your towel, clothes, toiletries and camping essentials.
+(LD)

 The rolling grasslands of the Masai Mara offer ideal game viewing and photographic opportunities.
 Some of the other animals that could be found here include elephant, black rhino, buffalo, leopard, cheetah, wildebeest, zebra and gazelle.
 Hippo and crocodile abound in the muddy brown waters of the rivers, which traverse this reserve.
 Today you will spend the entire day game driving through the Mara in search of all the animals.
 (BLD)

-Route: Massai Mara Reserve to Lake Nakuru National Park – 320km
+Route: Masai Mara Reserve to Lake Nakuru National Park – 320km

 Rise early and enjoy your final game drive through the Mara before heading to Lake Nakuru National Park, where you will enjoy an afternoon game drive through the park.
 Lake Nakuru is home to large flocks of flamingos and pelicans as well as black & white rhino, leopard, lion and numerous buck.
 Originally created as a bird sanctuary, Lake Nakuru was upgraded to National Park status in 1968.
 (BLD)

-This morning you will not only cross the border into Uganda, but shortly after setting out this morning you will cross the Equator on your way to Jinja.
-Jinja is Uganda’s second largest city and most famous as the point where the Nile (officially the Victoria Nile) flows out of Lake Victoria and begins the 6695 kms journey to Egypt and the Mediterranean.
+This morning you not only cross the border into Uganda, but shortly after setting out this morning you cross the Equator on your way to Jinja.
+Jinja is Uganda’s second largest city and most famous as the point where the Nile (officially the Victoria Nile) flows out of Lake Victoria and begins the 6695 kilometre journey to Egypt and the Mediterranean.
 (BLD)

 Route: Jinja to Masindi – 280km

-After a quick stop in the city of Kampala, head in the direction of The Murchison Falls National Park.
-Also referred to as the Kabaraga Falls, Murchison Falls is a waterfall found on the course of the great Nile and are located within the Murchison National Park.
+After a quick stop in the city of Kampala, you head in the direction of The Murchison Falls National Park.
+Also referred to as the Kabaraga Falls, Murchison Falls is a waterfall found on the course of the great Nile and ais located within the Murchison National Park.
 The park is recognized as one of the best National Parks in Uganda.
 After settling into your accommodation in Masindi, your guide will brief you on the activities for the following day.
-(BD)
+(BLD)

 Optional Activity: Ziwa Rhino Walk.

-Route: Lake Mburo to Lake Bunyonyi – 220km
+Route: Lake Kikorongo to Lake Bunyonyi – 220km

 The mountain gorilla is extremely endangered and while exact numbers vary it is widely assumed that there are only around 650 left.
 Visiting the gorillas is a great way to support their future on earth as the money spent on permits is used for their protection.
 An extremely important part of the future conservation of the remaining gorillas rests in the community development work – as local communities change their attitudes towards wildlife and start to protect rather than poach, the future of the mountain gorilla is assured.
 (BLD)

-As permits granting permission to visit the gorillas are extremely limited we require flexibility in both the tour itinerary and where you will actually visit them.
+As permits granting permission to visit the gorillas are extremely limited we require flexibility in both the tour itinerary and where you actually visit them.
 The home of the mountain gorillas is completely at odds with man-made borders and so their range encompasses Uganda, Rwanda and the DRC (Democratic Republic of the Congo).
-Whenever possible we choose to make use of the National Park in Uganda, but this depends on the availability of permits.
-Should we not obtain permits to visit the mountain gorillas in Uganda then we will inform all passengers beforehand that the tour will travel to Rwanda or DRC.
-The Gorilla Trekking permit is costed separately.
+Whenever possible it is choosen to make use of the National Park in Uganda, but this depends on the availability of permits.
+Should the tour operator not obtain permits to visit the mountain gorillas in Uganda then they will inform all passengers beforehand that the tour will travel to Rwanda or DRC.

 On your free day in Bunyonyi you will have the opportunity to participate in certain optional activities.
 You can also go hiking or explore the area on a mountain bike.